Optimize Java Applications for Higher Throughput with Oracle GraalVM

 Congratulations, you are now connected to a remote host in Oracle Cloud!

 Next, open a Terminal within VS Code.
 The Terminal enables you to interact with the remote host.
-A terminal can be opened in VS Code via the menu: Terminal > New Terminal, as shown below.
+A terminal can be opened in VS Code via the menu: Terminal > New Terminal.

 Note on the Development Environment